Jacmel: 2010 Haiti earthquake

 On 12 January 2010, Haiti experienced a magnitude 7.0 earthquake that caused heavy damage and casualties in Jacmel.
 The first tremor rocked the city at 4:40 pm, but the later tremor at 5:37 pm stopped the cathedral's clock.
 A Jacmel radio station estimated that at least 5000 were dead from the quake itself, although mayor Edwin 'Edo' Zenny in later reported that the figure was closer to 300–500 deaths and 4,000 injured.
 About 70 per cent of the homes were damaged, with most of the heavier damage being in the poorer neighbourhoods.
 The town hall was so severely damaged that it had to be demolished.
 A small tsunami hit Jacmel Bay, with the ocean receding, leaving fish high and dry on the seabed, and rushing back in, four times.

 Recovery

 In December 2010, the Capponi Construction Group, a Miami-based construction company, decided to help with the revitalization of Jacmel.
 This initiative was created to help stimulate a self-sustaining tourism economy for Haiti.
-Michael Capponi, founder of the Capponi Group, formed the Jacmel Advisory Council to help revitalize Jacmel, while preserving its arts, culture and traditions.
+Michael Capponi, founder of the Capponi Group, formed the to help revitalize Jacmel, while preserving its arts, culture and traditions.
 The board promotes best practices to provide a socio-economic system for thousands of Haitians living in the southeast region.
 Capponi Group Haiti is also restoring a 200-year-old coffee-sorting house at the port of Jacmel.
 The project hopes to again make Jacmel a commercial and tourist center.